 The taxpayer must follow these three golden rules to claim tax deductions for any work-related expenses:

-If you’re using your car for work duties, you should be able to claim car expenses on your personal tax return as long as you haven’t already been reimbursed.
+If you’re using your car for work duties, you should be able to claim car expenses on your tax return as long as you haven’t already been reimbursed.
 This is the case whether it’s a private car (where a portion of its usage is used for work and claimed accordingly) or a company car.
 You can also get a car rental expenses deduction for cars that are hired for work purposes.

 Want to learn more about claiming car expenses?
 For more information on Australian tax car expenses and the available methods for claiming, contact Lotus Smart today.
-We can guide you through the process and help minimise your stress at tax time.
+We can guide you through the process and help minimize your stress at tax time.
 Whether you’re located in Melbourne or elsewhere across Australia, call us today for trusted assistance.

 All information provided in this article is general only and is not personal financial or investment advice.
 It does not take into account your particular objectives and circumstances.
 The information herein is based on the current tax laws.
 Tax law is subject to continual change, at times on a retroactive basis, and may result in incremental taxes, interest, or penalties.